Criteria for Selecting a Divorce Attorney in Washington State

 Answer:

 However, additional assets can result in additional attorney work required as well as requiring additional costs.
-For instance, if there are a number of houses involved that are owned by the parties, additional work will be required to have the houses assessed as well as the additional cost of the appraisal(s).
+For instance, if there are a number of houses involved that are owned by the parties, additional work will be required to have the houses assessed.

 Question 3: